What is a Hashtag Anyways and What’s the Big Deal?

 How to Harness the Hashtag Phenomenon

 - How your followers use hashtags.
-You need to find out how people are using hashtags and what will prompt them to follow yours.
+You need to find out how people are using them and what will prompt them to follow yours.
 Check out what is trending and brainstorm how you can target the keyword hashtags.

 - Know when to post.
 Twitter reports engagement for brands are 17% higher on weekends, yet only 19% of brands bother to utilize this huge potential.

 - Ask for attention.
-Those who ask to be shared or retweeted, get – those who don’t get nothing.
+Those who ask to be shared or retweeted, get – those who don’t ask get nothing.
 The statistics show a 12X increase in sharing and referral by simply asking for it.

 - Get your content right first.
 Produce quality, relevant content that will create followers.
 Make your blogs and site articles highly informative, entertaining and applicable to your hashtag.